-All irrigators and/or users shall advise their Water Operator, at least 24 HOURS IN ADVANCE, of their intention to stop delivery of water.
-This notice is essential in order for the District to properly control water supplies within the irrigation system, and to provide for the reallocation of such water for other uses and/or to reduce delivery requirements within the irrigation system.
+All irrigators shall advise appropriate staff of the Irrigation District (usually Water Operators), at least 24 HOURS IN ADVANCE, of their intention to cease delivery of water.
+This notice is essential in order for the District to properly control water supplies within the irrigation system, and to provide for the reallocation of such water for other use and/or to reduce delivery requirements within the irrigation system.

 Water supplied to irrigators is to be beneficially used at all times.
-When emergency situations arise preventing the proper issuance to a Water Operator of a notice of termination of water delivery, irrigators and/or users are required to notify their Water Operator as soon as possible.
-Depending upon the nature of the emergency, water delivery may be terminated immediately and until the emergency has been rectified.
+When emergency situations arise, preventing the proper notice of termination of water use, irrigators are required to notify appropriate staff of the District (usually

+Water Operators) as soon as possible.
+Dependent upon the nature of the emergency, water delivery to the parcel may be terminated until the emergency has been rectified.